v-jaroslav/RISC-V-OS1-Kernel/README.md

 Second, make sure you are located in the directory of the cloned repository, so just execute `cd RISC-V-OS1-Kernel`

-Third, build the docker image that will contain all the tools necessary in order to run the kernel, you can do this with the following command `docker build -f .\main.dockerfile --tag risc-v-kernel .`.
+Third, build the docker image that will contain all the tools necessary in order to run the kernel, you can do this with the following command `docker build -f .\main.dockerfile --tag risc-v-kernel .`

-Fourth, start the docker container based on the previously built image, in a way that you can interact with its console `docker run -it risc-v-kernel`.
+Fourth, start the docker container based on the previously built image, in a way that you can interact with its console `docker run -it risc-v-kernel`

-Fifth, if you want to ever leave the kernel, just press `CTRL + A` and immediatelly after that press `X`
+Fifth, if you want to ever stop the kernel (by stopping QEMU), just press `CTRL + A` and immediatelly after that press `X`

-The docker image you have built, contains the necessary cross compilers to compile the code for RISC-V machine, even tho you will probably run this on x86 machine.
+The docker image you have built, based on that `dockerfile`, contains the necessary cross compilers to compile the code for RISC-V machine.

-And also it contains QEMU (open source machine emulator / virtualizer), through which you can run this kernel.
+And it also contains QEMU (open source machine emulator / virtualizer), through which you can run this kernel.

+By default, the tests that I have written will execute, and also the public tests that were used to test this kernel at home while developing it.

+If you want to change that, you have to provide your own `void userMain()` function, preferrably in `project/src/main.cpp`.

+And you will have to comment the one out (or change its signature name) located in: `project/tests/userMain.cpp`

+Keep in mind, that this function runs in user level privilege however.
+To access kernel level privilege, you can do so only indirectly through kernel's API.